Charles Wachter

-Gottlieb Charles Wachter (1865–1928), commonly known by his middle name, was a German-born businessman and city commissioner in Bismarck, North Dakota, USA.
+Gottlieb Charles Wachter (1865–1928), commonly known by his middle name, was a German-born businessman and city commissioner in Bismarck, North Dakota, United States.
 Wachter is best remembered as the patriarch of one of the earliest and most prominent families of North Dakota's capital city.

 Biography

 Early years

-Gottlieb Charles Wachter, commonly known by his first initials or middle name, was born in the town of Bernstein, near Stuttgart, Germany in 1865.
+Gottlieb Charles Wachter, commonly known by his first initials or middle name, was born in the town of Bernstein, near Stuttgart, Kingdom of Württemberg in 1865.

 Wachter emigrated from Germany to the United States circa 1880, as a teenaged boy.
 For nearly a year previously Wachter had worked as a meat cutter in Philadelphia before settling in the area of Bismarck in the Dakota Territory in 1881, where he continued to work as a meat cutter until he had saved enough money to start his own company in 1885, the Wachter Dray and Transfer Company.

 Business career

 This would prove to be the first of many family owned business enterprises in Bismarck bearing the Wachter name.
 Wachter's one-man dray operation burgeoned into a substantial corporate enterprise with more than 50 teams of horses and the farmland needed to support them, cutting and delivering ice from the Missouri River, hauling and selling coal and wood for heating, and providing excavation work and warehouse space.

 On April 27, 1892, Gottlieb Charles Wachter married Annie Clotier Robidou (1866-1941).
 The couple had three children, named Emma Louise, Eugene Charles, and Paul August Wachter.

 Wachter turned his sundry businesses over to his sons in July 1923.

 Gottlieb Charles Wachter, patriarch of this branch of Wachters, served on the local school board, where he was influential in providing for an elementary school on the south side of Bismarck.
 In 1918 the city memorialized Wachter by naming this elementary school in his honor.

 Wachter also served on the city commission from 1925 until his death in 1928.